Affiliate links on Android Authority may earn us a commission. Learn more.

 Logitech is back on the list already with the G903 Lightspeed, a high-end ambidextrous wireless gaming mouse.
 It’s equipped with a Hero 16K sensor and 10 times the battery life of previous versions.
-You can stay in the action for up to 140 hours with RGB enabled or 180 without it.
+You can stay in action for up to 140 hours with RGB enabled or 180 without it.
 One of the coolest features is the PowerPlay compatibility — you can wirelessly charge while you stay in the game.

 4. Steel Series Rival 650

-- Pros: Swappable modular parts, rated for 60 million clicks.
+- Pros: Swappable weights, rated for 60 million clicks.

 - Cons: Right-hand design, fewer buttons than some options.

-While the Rival 710 is wired by default, the cable is a full two meters long so you should have no problems.
-It’s also easy enough to swap for another cable if you need to save weight or space.
-The Rival 710 touches a maximum speed of 350 IPS and with built-in RGB you just might feel even faster than that.
-It’s a right-handed mouse by design, so you may want to test your comfort level before you pick one up.
+While the Rival 650 is wireless by default, but you can also try a wired version.
+If you stick with the wired option, you should see about 24 hours of battery life, and 15 minutes of charging will net you 10 hours of power.
+The Rival 650 touches a maximum speed of over 350 IPS, and with built-in RGB, you might feel even faster than that.
+It’s a right-handed mouse by design, so you may want to test your comfort level before picking one up.